Noncommutative resolutions and CICY quotients from a non-abelian GLSM: GLSM analysis

 Invariance under $\mathbb{Z}_3$ implies $A_i^{\phantom{i}jkl}=A_i^{\phantom{i}ljk}=A_i^{\phantom{i}klj}$ so that the $G_i$ themselves are $\mathbb{Z}_3$-invariant.
 One could ponder on having the $\IZ_{3}$ symmetry permute the $P$ fields as well, but an analysis of the choices of gauge invariant superpotential (following the discussion in \cite[\S 3.2.1]{Candelas:2008wb}) reveals that the specific CICY quotient $Y$ in \eqref{eq:Ygeometry} can only be obtained as a vacuum geometry by choosing $\IZ_{3}$ to leave the $P$ fields invariant.

 Since we want to realise a smooth geometry $Y$ in the $\zeta\gg0$ phase, we must make a further assumption on the $G_{i}$, which means that the GLSM superpotential $W$ has to satisfy suitable genericity constraints.
 Namely, the intersection of the three hypersurfaces $G_{i}=0$ in $\left(\IP^{2}\times\IP^{2}\times\IP^{2}\right)$ should be smooth, and so we require that the intersection be transverse \cite{Candelas:1987kf}.
-This requires us to take coefficients $A_{i}^{jkl}$ so that the only solution of
+This requires us to take coefficients $A_{i}^{jkl}$ so that any solutions $(x,y,z)$ of

-is $x_{i}=y_{i}=z_{i}=0$ for all $i$.
+have at least one of the triples $x_{i}$, $y_{i}$, or $z_{i}$ equalling 0 for all $i$.
+We know that there is such a choice of superpotential, because we know of the smooth \eqref{eq:Ygeometry}.
+This assumption is the minimal one that guarantees a transverse intersection in $(\mathbb{P}^{2})^{3}$.
 We spell this out now because this assumption serves as defining data for our model, which we chose to recover a certain geometry \eqref{eq:Ygeometry} in the $\zeta\gg0$ phase, with implications that we will analyse in the other phase at $\zeta\ll0$.

 Following \cite{Witten:1993yc}, we write the scalar potential $U$ that follows from \eqref{eq:superpot}: